IBM/api-samples/siem/readme.md

 of the destination_networks, and a way to keep up to date on which offenses need to be closed soon, and which offenses should have been closed by now.

-This sample uses a file containing the data in the format:
+This sample uses a file (default assignment_data.txt)containing the data in the format:
 `destination_network    name      days_to_close`
+with non-newline whitespace separating the elements.
 For this sample to work all names must be existing users on the system and there must already be offenses on the system the sample is being run against.